Laia Estrada

-Laia Estrada Cañón (born 19 September 1982) is a Catalan teacher, writer and politician.
+Laia Estrada Cañón (/ca/ born 19 September 1982) is a Catalan teacher, writer and politician.
 She has a degree in Environmental Sciences from the University of Girona and a master's degree in Territorial and Population Studies at the Autonomous University of Barcelona.

 She has participated in feminist movements, in defence of public health, she is part of the public health defence group in Tarragona, and for the right to housing.
 She was a councilor in the Tarragona City Council for the Popular Unity Candidacy from 2015 until March 2021.
 She headed, with Edgar Fernández, the list of the CUP in the constituency of Tarragona in the elections to the Parliament of Catalonia in 2021, being elected.